althonos/pyrodigal/CONTRIBUTING.md

 ### Versions

-This project targets Python 3.5 or later.
+This project targets Python 3.7 or later.

 Python objects should be typed; since it is not supported by Cython, you must manually declare types in type stubs (`.pyi` files).
-In Python files, you can add type annotations to function signatures (supported in Python 3.5) but not in variable assignments (supported only from Python 3.6 onward).
-However, Cython allows you to use [f-strings](https://www.python.org/dev/peps/pep-0498/) even when compiling the code for Python 3.5.
+In Python files, you can add type annotations to function signatures (supported in Python 3.5) and in variable assignments (supported only from Python 3.6 onward).

 ### Interfacing with C